arnulfoacevedo/Visx-line-chart/README.md

-## VisX Line Chart Example
+## VisX Line Chart

-The chart is built using VisX, Chakra UI and NextJS.
+The chart is built using VisX and NextJS.

-The article, that describes the process: https://dev.to/mariazentsova/building-a-line-chart-in-react-with-visx-1jkp